Geology of Berkshire: Downlands

-A gently folded succession of sedimentary rocks dating from the Cretaceous period, with some surviving Palaeogene cover and extensive Quaternary deposits, characterise the downlands, which cover the area to the west of Reading and the western edge of the Chilterns.
+A gently folded succession of sedimentary rocks dating from the Cretaceous period, with some surviving Palaeogene cover and extensive Quaternary deposits, characterises the downlands, which cover the area to the west of Reading and the western edge of the Chilterns.
 The folding is attributable to the Alpine orogeny that began in the Palaeocene and continues today.
 The lower (early) Cretaceous rocks are sandstones and mudstones washed off the London Platform (now visible only on the slopes of Walbury Hill) whilst those of the upper (late) Cretaceous are the various formations that comprise the Chalk Group.
 In Berkshire, White Chalk Formation beds tend to be shallower than those further west (Wiltshire) or those in the Chilterns, and often contain layers of chalk rock.
 Less consolidated Palaeogene clays, sands, gravels and silts of the Lambeth, Thames and Bracklesham Groups overlie these rocks in some areas, and sarsen stones are found extensively on the surface and in river gravels west of Reading.
 The Alpine orogeny saw the London Platform invert to become a London Basin (Reading and Slough are on its northern rim) – an example of this folding is a (chalk) pericline thrust up through the surrounding Palaeogene deposits; Windsor Castle was built on it.

+Pleistocene deposits of the Thames Valley.

 The northern and western hills, and the valleys that surround them, were shaped by the rivers Kennet, Lambourn, Pang and Enborne, and the Quaternary sands and gravels they brought with them and (in the case of the Kennet) left behind when they changed course.

 Central claylands

 The early Eocene London Clay (Thames Group) generally gets thinner as we proceed westwards, though the thickness of beds can vary considerably over short distances.
-Where rivers have cut through these beds Lambeth Group layers are found (notably, the [Palaeocene] Reading Formation, used for brick-making since Roman times but now increasingly scarce in the area after which it was named).
+Where rivers have cut through these beds, Lambeth Group layers are found (notably, the [Palaeocene] Reading Formation, used for brick-making since Roman times but now increasingly scarce in the area after which it was named).

 South-eastern heaths

 The heaths and woodland south and east of Bracknell are mostly covered by (Eocene) Bracklesham Group sands and clays, and Quaternary sands, silts and gravels.
-After the Thames broke through the Goring Gap that river and its tributaries the Loddon, Emm Brook, Blackwater and (to some extent) Wey shaped the geography of eastern Berkshire but have not yet eroded away its Eocene cover.
+After the Thames broke through the Goring Gap, that river and its tributaries, the Loddon, Emm Brook, Blackwater and (to some extent) Wey shaped the geography of eastern Berkshire but have not yet eroded away its Eocene cover.